Grievances of the United States Declaration of Independence: Grievance 16

 "For cutting off our Trade with all parts of the world".

 This refers to the 1774 Boston Port Act, which punished the people of Boston for the Boston Tea Party by closing their port.

 Grievance 17

 "For imposing taxes on us without our consent:"

 In addition to the revenue taxes imposed from and were attempted to be collected utilizing writs of assistance, the Stamp Act was passed, and duties upon paper, painters' colors, glass, tea, and many other goods, were levied.
 This worsened tension between the colonists and the government, as most colonists believed that representation was needed as a justification for being taxed, and the Government was continually always trying to pay off debt from the Seven Years' War.

 Grievance 18

-"For depriving us in many cases, of the benefit of Jury trial:"
+"For depriving us in many cases, of the benefit of Trial by Jury:"

 After these functionaries were driven from Boston in 1768, an act was passed that placed violations of the revenue laws under the jurisdiction of the admiralty courts, where the offenders were tried, but the prosecutors were biased towards the crown.